mwasham/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 In this hands-on lab, you will learn how to:

-- Create Linux virtual machines in Windows Azure
+- Create Linux virtual machines in Windows Azure.
-- Install and configure an Apache web server with MySql
+- Install and configure an Apache web server with MySql .
 - Install and configure Drupal CMS

 <a name="Prerequisites" />